92nd Air Refueling Wing

-The 92d Air Refueling Wing is a United States Air Force unit assigned to the Air Mobility Command Eighteenth Air Force.
+The 92nd Air Refueling Wing is a United States Air Force unit assigned to the Air Mobility Command Eighteenth Air Force.
 It is stationed at Fairchild Air Force Base, Washington.
 The wing is also the host unit at Fairchild.
 The wing carries out air refueling, passenger and cargo airlift, and aero-medical evacuation missions.

-Its 92d Operations Group is a successor organization to the World War II 92d Bombardment Group.
-It was the first VIII Bomber Command Boeing B-17 Flying Fortress heavy bombardment group to bomb strategic targets in Occupied Europe and Nazi Germany from RAF Bovingdon, England in September 1942.
 From 1948 to 1992, the 92d Bombardment Wing was a part of Strategic Air Command's nuclear deterrent force during the Cold War.

 The 92d Air Refueling Wing is commanded by Colonel Chesley L. Dycus, its Vice Commander is Colonel Garret J. Bilbo and Command Chief Master Sergeant is Chief Master Sergeant William J. Arcuri.

 History

-92nd BG B-29s bombing a target in Korea, September 1950.
+92nd B-29s bombing a target in Korea, September 1950.